(February 21, 2011)

 Dave was born in St. Petersburg, Florida on May 7, 1964.
 He grew up in Pinellas County and graduated from Seminole High School in 1982.
 He attended Johnson Bible College in Knoxville, Tennessee in 1983.

 Dave loved working off-duty at the Tampa Bay Rays baseball games.
-When he was at home, he loved to work with his hands, fix things and barbeque.
-We remember him as a humble, quiet, dependable and trustworthy man who dedicated his life in the service to others.
+When he was at home, he loved to work with his hands, fix things, and barbeque.
+We remember him as a humble, quiet, dependable, and trustworthy man who dedicated his life to the service to others.